Are you keeping your dog confined in one room while at work or away for the day? Here are my Dos and Don’ts for dog-proofing a room!

 Can You Crate Train Your Older Dog?
 FIND OUT HERE!

-Sniff out my Dos and Don’ts when keeping a dog confined in one room below.
+Sniff out my Dos and Don’ts when keeping a dog confined in one room below:

 My DOs on keeping a dog confined in one room…

 DO provide a room or area that is significantly larger than a crate to ensure utmost comfort and wellness for your dog.
+My rule of claw is at least TRIPLE the size of crate suitable for your dog’s size.
+But, arf course, the larger the space, the better.

 DO think how HIGH your dog can jump, not just how big or strong your dog is.
+Bigger dogs will obviously require more work and planning to dog-proof a room.
+Don’t underestimate your dog’s strength and ability to break free.

 DO keep your dog entertained!
 Leave toys and chews to keep him or her busy and mentally stimulated.